Growth Investing Strategies

 Although stocks have historically delivered higher returns, there are times when fixed income investments are more appealing—as shock absorbers in turbulent markets, they’re essential for even the most growth-oriented investors.

-An important concept to practice is rebalancing, which is essentially adjusting how your investment capital is deployed across—and within—various asset classes.
-Doing so regularly can ensure your portfolio is optimized for shifting market conditions.
+An important concept to practice is rebalancing, which is essentially adjusting how your investment capital is deployed across—and even within—various asset classes.
+Doing so regularly can help ensure you’re better prepared for shifting market conditions.

 Investments in various countries may perform quite differently at times depending on where they are in their respective economic cycles or how they are impacted by changes to geopolitical factors such as local legislation and regulations.